apache/tvm-rfcs/rfcs/assets/0101/spec.md

             * Additionally, no reads or writes may be done on buffer past the indices `[Add(region[0]->min, region[0]->end), Add(region[1]->min, region[1]->end), ..., Add(region[n-1]->min, region[n-1]->end)]` (though, as with out-of-bounds accesses, this is not checked at runtime by default; no semantics are guaranteed for any access outside the bounds listed here).
     4. If any of the vars in `iter_vars` is a reduction `IterVar` (has the type `kCommReduce`), then we consider the block to be a "reduction block."
 If the block is a reduction block, the block is located in the `body` of a `For` or `While` loop, and `init` is specified, the `init` statement is executed _only during the **first** iteration of the loop_.
 Otherwise, if specified, the `init` statement is executed each time the block is executed.
     5. Execute `body`.
 The other fields are included only for the benefit of the compiler in code generation and do not affect the visible semantics.
-    6. Pop the scope, deallocating any buffers allocated in step 2.
+    6. Pop the scope, deallocating any buffers allocated in step ii.
-14. `BlockRealize(iter_values, predicate, block)`:
+15. `BlockRealize(iter_values, predicate, block)`:
     1. Open a new scope.
     2. For each `i` from 0 to `len(iter_values) - 1`:
         1. Evaluate `iter_values[i]` and call the result `iter_value`.
         2. Let `iter_var` be `block->iter_vars[i]`.
         3. Bind `iter_value` to `iter_var->var`.
     3. Evaluate `block`. `predicate` provides additional information for the compiler, but does not affect the semantics.
-    4. Pop the scope (removing all variables added in step 2).
+    4. Pop the scope (removing all variables added in step ii).

 ## TE-Specific Constructs